kushalko85/PHSX815/README.md

 # PHSX815
-First homework due Feb 5th
+First homework is due on Feb 5th